meeravarshneya1234/IKs_stabilizes_APs/README.md

 This folder contains source code to reproduce the figures and supplemental material for "IKs stabilizes ventricular action potential" by Varshneya, Devenyi, and Sobie.

-## Requirements
-* MATLAB - version 2014 or higher; 2016a was used to run all simulations.

 ## Ventricular Myocyte Models
 We analyzed ten published and well-known mathematical models describing ventricular myocytes from human, rabbit, canine, and guinea pig.